 Top angel investors and VCs refer Kruze because they trust us to give the right advice.
 Our clients are portfolio companies of top technology and Silicon Valley investors, including Y-Combinator, Kleiner, Sequoia, Khsola, Launch, Techstars and more.
 With us, your books and taxes are in order when it’s time to raise another round of venture financing.

-Kruze Consulting works with a variety of funded Delaware C-Corps, but the majority of our companies have secured Seed, Series A, Series B and Series C. We look to partner with our startups, going beyond the typical accounting relationship and seeking to provide a higher level advisory role.
+Kruze Consulting works with a variety of funded Delaware C-Corps, but the majority of our companies have secured Seed, Series A, Series B and Series C. We look to partner with our clients, going beyond the typical accounting relationship and seeking to provide a higher level advisory role.
 We feel honored to be a part of making the world a better place, even if it’s one debit and credit at a time.